Ubugeeei/Kaleido/README.md

 ### Other Hooks

-can use: useEffect, useMemo, useCallback, useRef, useRouter
+can use: useEffect, useMemo, useCallback, useRef, useContext, useRouter

 ```ts
 // state